Vitamin D: The Sunshine Vitamin

 A few months ago, I wrote about whether or not children should take a multivitamin supplement.
 In a nutshell, the current science regarding the benefits of taking a multivitamin is weak; for kids, there’s little to no data on the topic.
 Fact is, children can get the nutrients they need by eating a healthy diet.

 And give it up to fortified foods, like milks, cereals, breads and juices!
 Even kids with not-so-great diets can generally meet their nutrient needs.
 BUT, Vitamin D is an exception.

 There you have it.
-Sunshine doesn’t come in a bottle, but Vitamin D does.
-Punxatawney Phil pulled through for us, but it’s still a long way to more regular sunshine…
+Sunshine doesn’t come in food or a bottle, but Vitamin D does…

-Anne Marie Kuchera, our Kids Plus Nutrition Consultant, is a Licensed Professional Counselor and Registered Dietitian.
+Anne Marie Kuchera, our former Kids Plus Nutrition Consultant, is a Licensed Professional Counselor and Registered Dietitian.